 Remember that people make decisions for specific reasons

 Since I don’t know the whole story – and Angela’s husband isn’t sharing his perspective – I have no idea if he really is putting his work ahead of their relationship.
 I don’t know why he accepted a job thousands of miles away without considering how it would affect his wife and their marriage.

 Every story has two sides.
 Every marriage has two perspectives.
 And, I believe that if they had a good marriage before he decided to leave, then he left to work in another country for a reason he believed to be good.

 Maybe it wasn’t the best decision for their marriage…and maybe it won’t be the best decision for his career or financial goals.
 Maybe it’ll turn out to be the worst decision he ever made.
 But, I think Angela has to have faith that though it feels she and their marriage is less important than his career, he thought he was doing the right thing at the time.

 Find ways to be heard in your marriage

 One of the best ways to reconnect with your spouse is to really hear and accept his perspective – and hope that he really hears and accepts yours!
-If you’re not being heard, read When You Feel Alone in Your Marriage – Emotional Disconnection.
+If you’re not being heard, read How to Cope With a Lonely Marriage.

-Build an interesting, fulfilling, fun life!
-I know life is dreary without your husband – especially if you don’t feel important to him – but the absolute best thing you could do is create an exciting life for yourself.
+And, build an interesting, fulfilling, fun life!
+I know life is lonely without your husband – especially if you feel like he puts work first – but the best thing you could do is create an exciting life for yourself.
 Not only will this make your time apart fly by, it’ll keep you happy and busy.
 The happier and busier you are, the more attractive you’ll be to your husband.